nagolinc/notebooks/README.md

 TADNE is under a CC BY-NC liscence and CLIP is under the MIT Liscence.

-Any code in this notebook not otherwise liscenced is herein released under the MIT Liscence.
+Any code in this repository not otherwise liscenced is herein released under the MIT Liscence.